Postpartum Blood Pressure: Signs, Symptoms, and When to Call Your Doctor

 • Ask specific questions about blood pressure management and potential complications.

-• Inquire about lifestyle modifications or medications that may be necessary.
+• Ask about lifestyle changes or medications that may be needed.

-This approach not only maximizes your time with the healthcare provider but also fosters a collaborative atmosphere for your postpartum care.
+This approach makes your time with your provider more efficient and creates a collaborative foundation for your postpartum care.

 Lifestyle Changes to Manage Blood Pressure

-Prioritize adequate sleep and stress management techniques, like mindfulness or yoga, to support hormonal balance.
+Prioritize sleep and use stress management strategies like mindfulness or gentle yoga to support hormonal balance.
+Avoiding tobacco and limiting alcohol both help keep blood pressure in a healthier range.

 Resources for New Mothers on Blood Pressure Management